Strict quantization of coadjoint orbits: Preliminaries

-\begin{remark} Any complex connected semisimple Lie group $\CLG$ has a unique structure of an algebraic group, see Theorem 6.3 and the preceding corollary in Chapter 1 of \cite{onishchik.vinberg:1994a}.
-Holomorphic representations are polynomial.
-Consequently if $\CLG$ is realized as a subgroup of $\group{GL}(N, \mathbb C)$ it is automatically closed.
-The coadjoint action $\CLG \times (\CLA)^* \to (\CLA)^*$ is a morphism of algebraic varieties, allowing also to use algebraic geometric methods in the study of coadjoint orbits.
-Coadjoint orbits of $\CLG$ are smooth subvarieties of $(\CLA)^*$.
-A coadjoint orbit of $\CLG$ is closed in the Zariski topology if and only if it is semisimple, see \cite[Theorem 5.4]{crooks:2018a}.
+\begin{remark} This article is written mainly from a differential geometric perspective.
+Note however, that any complex connected semisimple Lie group $G$ has a unique structure of an algebraic group, see Theorem 6.3 and the preceding corollary in Chapter 1 of \cite{onishchik.vinberg:1994a}.
+Any holomorphic representation of $G$ is polynomial.
+Consequently, if $G$ is realized as a subgroup of $\GL[N]$ it is automatically closed.
+The coadjoint action $G \times \lie g^* \to \lie g^*$ is a morphism of algebraic varieties, and coadjoint orbits of $G$ are smooth subvarieties of $\lie g^*$.
+A coadjoint orbit of $G$ is closed in the Zariski topology if and only if it is semisimple, see \cite[Theorem 5.4]{crooks:2018a}.
 In particular, semisimple coadjoint orbits of complex connected semisimple Lie groups are affine algebraic varieties.

 Note however, that this is not necessarily true for real connected semisimple Lie groups (not even if they are linear).
-It is still true that real connected semisimple Lie groups and their coadjoint orbits are connected components (with respect to the usual topology) of affine algebraic varieties. \end{remark}
+It is still true that real connected semisimple linear Lie groups and their coadjoint orbits are connected components (with respect to the usual topology) of affine algebraic varieties. \end{remark}